Year 1 2025 - 2026

 I have 2 daughters aged 12 (Year 8) and 8 (Year 4) who constantly keep me busy!
 We love to spend time together as a family exploring in the woods, going to the park or the beach or simply visiting Grandparents and Great-Grandparents.
 We also love reading, crafty activities (who doesn't love a bit of glitter?) and going shopping!

-Welcome back after the half term break.
+Welcome back after the Christmas break.

 We are so excited to share our new topics with you, and have lots of great activities planned to support our creative curriculum.